 We are always willing to discuss with you the reasons why we have acted in a particular way, or asked you to act in a particular way.
-You can contact [insert named officer, other than the officer who dealt with the matter].

-We manage complaints about our service, or about the conduct of our officers, through [Local Authority]'s Corporate Complaints Policy.
-Details can be found at [add link] or by telephone [insert number]
+We manage complaints about our services, or about the conduct of our officers, through our Corporate Complaints Policy.
+Details can be found here